iamkramzTech/e-anahawan/readme.md

 # e-anahawan
-e-anahawan or TABO-AN is an e-commerce website exclusive in Municipality of Anahawan for the economic leverage of our municipality.
+e-anahawan or TABO-AN is an e-commerce website exclusive to the Municipality of Anahawan for economic leverage.

-# We Developed this system for our Capstone Project
+This system was created for our Capstone Project.

 # Title: ANAHAWAN COMMUNITY TECHNOPRENEUR ECONOMIC LEVERAGE INFRASTRUCTURE